Cary McDermott

 What is counselling and therapy?

-Counselling includes a process of understanding, questions and reflection, reflecting on beliefs, behaviours, thoughts and feelings to make sense of them and to make the changes you want to make.
-The process is specifically tailored to you and to deepen your understanding of yourself and your experience.
+Counselling is a process of facilitating change, and a process of healing and recovery.
+This process includes reflecting on, and deepening your understanding of, your own behaviours, thoughts and feelings: to make sense of them, and in order to make the changes you want to make.
+The process is specifically tailored to you.

 What kind of therapy do you do?

-I trained in a range of different therapies at a time when therapists were expected to be more eclectic, which means I can use a variety of strategies and models in response to what works for you including Rogerian, psychodynamic, transactional analysis, gestalt, CBT, mindfulness based and somatic or body awareness therapies.
+I trained in a range of different therapies, which means I can use a variety of strategies and models in response to what works for you including person-centred, psychodynamic, transactional analysis, gestalt(understanding inner conflicts), CBT, mindfulness based and somatic or body awareness therapies.

 How long is a session?